Patrick V. Murphy: Police Foundation

 During Murphy's tenure, the foundation also assisted in the development of the National Organization of Black Law Enforcement Executives (NOBLE) and assembled the National Advisory Commission on Higher Education for Police Officers.
 The commission's 300-page report issued 43 recommendations designed to upgrade the quality of police higher education.

-At the 1980 conference of the International Association of Chiefs of Police, delegates rejected by a 4-1 margin a resolution introduced by Murphy calling for departmental restrictions on the use of deadly force.
+At the 1980 conference of the International Association of Chiefs of Police, delegates rejected by a 4–1 margin a resolution introduced by Murphy calling for departmental restrictions on the use of deadly force.
 Instead, the delegates affirmed the traditional fleeing felon rule.

 Murphy continued to speak out on the matter and in 1982 the IACP leadership censured him "for his ongoing criticism of traditional police practices," Epp writes.
 "The issue was widely covered in terms unfavorable to the IACP.
 The New York Times gave front-page coverage to the story on July 8, 1982."
 About 150 similar stories, "all unfavorable to the IACP, appeared in other newspaper and magazines."
 Several large-city police chiefs opposed the IACP's censure of Murphy and the executive directors of the National League of Cities, the International City Management Association, and the United States Conference of Mayors issued a letter criticizing the action.

 In 1985, the Supreme Court in Tennessee v.
 Garner decreed that it was reasonable "for the police to use deadly force to defend life or to apprehend armed and dangerous felony suspects, but shooting nonviolent fleeing property crime suspects was a form of unreasonable seizure that violated the Fourth Amendment and that therefore must be forbidden."
 This was in line with the shooting policy Murphy introduced to NYPD in 1972.

 Murphy retired from the foundation in 1985.
-He taught at John Jay College of Criminal Justice from 1985–87 and was director of the police policy board of the United States Conference of Mayors from 1985-98.
+He taught at John Jay College of Criminal Justice from 1985 to 1987 and was director of the police policy board of the United States Conference of Mayors from 1985 to 1998.

 Death and legacy

-With his wife, Murphy had eight children, 21 grandchildren, and 17 great grandchildren at the time of his death.
+With his wife, Murphy had eight children, 21 grandchildren, and 17 great-grandchildren at the time of his death.
 He died in 2011 at North Carolina of complications from a heart attack.
 He was 91.

 The Patrick V. Murphy Papers are housed in the Special Collections of the Lloyd Sealy Library, John Jay College of Criminal Justice.